Lorenzo< from Italy here wants to share his experience as Italian in Denmark.

-If you would like to share your experience too, send an email to hello [at] thexpatmagazine.com.
+If you would like to share your experience too, send an email to info [at] thexpatmagazine.com.

 Leaving your beloved, the home where you grew up, the smells and horizons which you've been always got use to, for going to Denmark was not easy, but the bravery in choosing what kind of live's path, can make the difference.

 I remember perfectly when my Danish professor, under whose guidance I had my Erasmus Placement and the thesis for my master, asked me if I was interested in doing a Ph.D (Doctor of Philosophy) at the Aalborg University (AAU).
 It was the day before my graduation session, and from that moment on my mind was focus on something else other than anxiety for the graduation!
 Too many questions without any answer, too many random variables, using a scientific terminology, and a lot of insecurity, but also a lot of awareness and joy for the great opportunity that I was given to.

 Immediately I thought about my family.
 I spent 26 years at home, surrounded by people who have always loved and supported me, before and after life's storms.
 And how would I survive abroad without a good command of the English language?
 What about the weather?

 What friends would I go out in the weekend with?
 Not to mention the Italian coffee, going through the Nduja (a typical meat from Calabria) and all the meats in general, fruit just picked up in the garden in front of my house.
 And in summer?
 Could I survive without the sea?

 After one week i tried to answer all those questions, or maybe I just tried to convince myself.
 I took courage and I sent the application.
 The email arrive right away 2600 kilometers away, but I knew that the way would have been longer and with a lot of difficulties.

 Two years are gone and I'm still here, changed and wiser than before, happy for the decision I made and with some more concrete answers in my hands.
 Thanks to the technology, and mainly Skype, I can call my family whatever I want to.